Deferred Enforced Departure

-Eligibility requirements for a country’s nationals who are covered under DED is based on the terms of the President’s directive regarding DED for that country and any relevant implementing requirements established by DHS.
-Information on eligibility can be found on your DED country link to the left.
+Eligibility requirements for a country’s nationals who are covered under DED is based on the terms of the president’s directive regarding DED for that country and any relevant implementing requirements established by DHS.

 Working in the United States